devanshdalal/proxy-quota-hack/README.md

 # Fast n Unlimited network downloads behind quota restricted proxy servers (script for IITD's servers).

-final script after a lots of iterative refinements
+Final script after a lots of iterative refinements.
+I started with python scripts with around 50 lines of code where big files were downloaded in parts and then merged.
+This is the simplest version for the project.

 ## Getting Started